lucas-j-k/blog-source/source/about/index.md

 Currently full time Digital Operations in the publishing sector.

-In my spare time I like to keep up with Web Design, Front End Dev, Javascript and Animation.
+In my spare time I like to keep up with Web Design, Front End Development, Javascript and Animation.

 [Browse](/) my latest work, or [get in touch](/contact)